WHAT IS THE CHALLENGE?

 Partnered with and supported organizations to drive research and develop solutions for improved construction efficiency and increase available wood-based housing options.

-In 2018, the International Code Council developed code provisions for mass timber construction projects up to 18 stories; these provisions were added to the 2021 International Building Code.
-Part of our ongoing activity includes working to get the IBC’s codes adopted in states throughout the U.S. Our team is working with partners and associations at the state level to build acceptance of mass timber, position innovative wood building materials as a low-carbon option and encourage states to expand mass timber promotion and construction projects.
+• In 2018, the International Code Council developed code provisions for mass timber construction projects up to 18 stories; these provisions were added to the 2021 International Building Code.
+Part of our ongoing activity includes working to get the IBC’s codes adopted in states throughout the U.S. Our team continues to work with partners and associations at the state level to build acceptance of mass timber, position innovative wood building materials as low-carbon options and encourage states to expand mass timber promotion and construction projects.

-Building on this success, in 2021 we funded a second design research project, “A Just Home for the Arkansas Timberlands.”
-Together, these projects have helped amplify the school’s emphasis on timber and wood products, as well as affordable housing.
-Both projects have since been expanded into additional work with new partners interested in using mass timber for affordable housing and also in rural, forest-centered communities.
+• Building on this success, in 2021 we funded a second design research project, “A Just Home for the Arkansas Timberlands.”
+Together, these projects amplified the school’s emphasis on timber and wood products, as well as affordable housing.
+Both projects have expanded into additional work with new partners interested in using mass timber for affordable housing and in rural, forest-centered communities.

-In 2020, we became a Founding Partner of Ivory Innovations.
+• In 2020, we became a Founding Partner of Ivory Innovations.
 To support solution development for the housing affordability crisis, Ivory Innovations brings public and private organizations together to support and promote innovations in the fields of policy, regulatory, finance, construction and design.
-Weyerhaeuser’s support provides financial resources for research and convening an annual award to recognize innovative solutions and initiatives to engage university students in addressing housing affordability.
+Weyerhaeuser provides financial resources for research and supports an annual award to recognize innovative solutions and initiatives to engage university students in addressing housing affordability.

 Leveraged our relationships with global organizations to increase acceptance of wood-based solutions to both the housing and climate crises.

-In 2021, 2022 and 2023, we sponsored the International Mass Timber Report, which informs the International Mass Timber Conference, the world’s largest gathering of mass timber experts.
+• Since 2021, we have sponsored the International Mass Timber Report, which informs the International Mass Timber Conference, the world’s largest gathering of mass timber experts.
 We participated in panels and other discussions at the Mass Timber Conference to both learn and share information.

-In 2021, we leveraged our participation in the National Association of Home Builders International Builders’ Show to highlight our sustainability ambitions and engage our supply chain and customers in a discussion related to our 3 by 30 goals and the role of wood products in expanding housing options.
+• In 2021, we leveraged our participation in the National Association of Home Builders International Builders’ Show to highlight our sustainability ambitions and engage our supply chain and customers in a discussion of our 3 by 30 goals and the role of wood products in expanding housing options.

 Identified legislative priorities that include advancing markets for wood products and mass timber.